oam-dev/rudr/docs/concepts/traits.md

 # Traits

 A [*trait*](https://github.com/microsoft/hydra-spec/blob/master/5.traits.md) represents a piece of add-on functionality that attaches to a component instance.
 Traits augment components with additional operational features such as traffic routing rules (including load balancing policy, network ingress routing, circuit breaking, rate limiting), auto-scaling policies, upgrade strategies, and more.
 As such, traits represent features of the system that are operational concerns, as opposed to developer concerns.
-In terms of implementation details, traits are Scylla-defined Kubernetes CRDs.
+In terms of implementation details, traits are Rudr-defined Kubernetes CRDs.

-Currently, Scylla supports the following traits:
+Currently, Rudr supports the following traits:

  - [Manual Scaler](#manual-scaler-trait)
  - [Autoscaler](#autoscaler-trait)